ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 ## How your data stored and encrypted in VMware Solutions
 {: #data-security-data-storage}

 When a user onboards to VMware® Solutions and orders instances, we store and manage user data of configuration and metadata that is associated with the user and ordered instances.
-That user data includes the following items:
+That user data includes the following items.

 * For both VMware Solutions Shared and Dedicated:
    * IBMid (email)